grimasa007/ByBitNinjaTraderAdapter/README.md

-# ByBit NinjaTrader Adapter
+# Bybit NinjaTrader Adapter

 [NinjaTrader](https://www.ninjatrader.com)  is a desktop application which allows trading.
 It also supports addons to allow third parties integrate their market data into the application.

-[ByBit](https://www.bybit.com) [NinjaTrader](https://www.ninjatrader.com) Adapter provides data from ByBit platform.
+[Bybit](https://www.bybit.com) [NinjaTrader](https://www.ninjatrader.com) Adapter provides data from Bybit platform.
 Please note that only live data is provided, it can be used for analyzis and sim trading.
 Order routing is not supported and is against terms and conditions of [NinjaTrader](https://www.ninjatrader.com).

 Source code is **NOT** provided due to NinjaTrader Terms & Conditions.
 You can download the installer **BybitAdapterInstallerV1_2.msi** using this repository to perform an installation.